 In a protest strike, people stop an activity that other people depend on.
 Strikers want other people to realize how much that product or activity is needed.

 In Iowa and other Midwest states some farmers organized milk strikes to protest the low prices they were paid.
 They blocked the roads to stop delivery of milk and cream to market.
 If the driver did not turn back, the strikers would dump the milk.

 Striking farmers were tired of losing money on their products.
 "Why should we even buy gas to drive our products into town?" they said to each other.
 "With prices this low, we might as well throw the milk away as haul it to town."

 Strikers wanted all farmers to unite and join the strike.
-They believed that the protest would attract attention.
-Government leaders would then realize that it cost more for farmers to produce the milk than they were paid for selling it.
+They believed the protest would attract attention.
+Government leaders would then realize it cost more for farmers to produce the milk than they were paid for selling it.
 As one observer commented, "Maybe some of the big bugs will get it through their thick heads that we're hurting out here."

-Strikers also believed that if the supply of milk in towns was reduced, the demand would increase and people would pay higher prices for it.
+Strikers also believed if the supply of milk in towns was reduced, the demand would increase and people would pay higher prices for it.

 Some Oppose Strikes

 Many farmers disagreed with milk strikes.
 They thought dumping milk was wasteful.
 They were proud of the farm products they raised and did not want them destroyed.
 Many depended on the money they got for selling milk and cream—even if it wasn't much.
 They did not think the strikes would help raise prices.

 Sometimes the strikes got out of control and became violent.
 No one had wanted violence, but it showed how angry and desperate many American farmers were during the Depression.

 Adapted from original article published in The Goldfinch, provided courtesy of State Historical Society of Iowa.